FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/podcast_predictive_analytics.md

 ---

-The german [Modellansatz][] podcast curated by [Gudrun Thäter][] and [Sebastian Ritterbusch][] conveys the importance of mathematics and mathematical modeling in our everyday life.
+The german [Modellansatz][] podcast curated by [Gudrun Thäter][] and [Sebastian Ritterbusch][], supported by the Karlsruhe Institute for Technology ([KIT][]), conveys the importance of mathematics and mathematical modeling in our everyday life.
 Starting from the water tap, automatic velocity control systems on highways to your mobile phone, mathematics is almost everywhere.

 In [issue 25][] of the podcast, I talk about predictive analytics, especially the challenges of making sales forecasts for retailers.
 With the help of these forecasts